22 Aug 2018

-Footwear Sales in 2012-2016 (RMB million)
+Footwear Sales in 2013-2017 (RMB million)

 Source: Euromonitor International

-Slippers market: Following the diversification of footwear trends and the development of urban leisure, slippers have undergone their own evolution.
+Following the diversification of footwear trends and the development of urban leisure, slippers have undergone their own evolution.
 They have shifted from being traditional worn-at-home items to becoming fashionable and a reflection of the tastes of modern urban trendsetters.
 As a consequence, sales of outdoor slippers, led by leisure slippers and fashion slippers, have been growing rapidly.

 Children’s shoes market:

 Various adult footwear brands have also entered the children’s market over recent years.
-In addition to the established international brands, such as Nike and Adidas, several domestic brands have also entered the children’s garment, footwear and accessories market, including Li Ning, Anta, 361 Degrees and Xtep.
+In addition to established international brands, such as Nike and Adidas, several domestic brands have also entered the children’s garment, footwear and accessories market, including Li Ning, Anta, 361 Degrees and Xtep.
 Apart from developing additional revenue areas, building an extended brand allegiance has also been a priority for many of these domestic brands.

 Inevitably, keen competition has led to the segmentation of the children’s shoes market.
-At the same time, many players have sought to expand their market share through the continual improvement of their products and services.
+At the same time, many players have sought to expand their market share through the continual improvement of products and services.

-Imports of selected footwear products in China in 2016:
+Imports of selected footwear products in China in 2017: